wjthornberry/TriviaGame/README.md

 # TriviaGame
 An Arrested Development-themed trivia game built with JavaScript and jQuery.
-Not playing this would be a huge mistake, but, if you're really set on not giving it a whirl, remember: always be sure to leave a note.
+Not playing this would be a huge mistake, but, if you're really set on not giving it a whirl, remember: always leave a note.